graceliu2016/Final-Project-4.2/README.md

 **README for Lennard-Jones Potential Calculation Tool**
 ---------------------------------------------------------------
-Tool that calculates the net Lennard-Jones potential at a given query point
+Tool that calculates the net Lennard-Jones potential at a query point, given a PDB input file.

 ## Note:
 This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
 The website containing links to the set of tools can be found at: http://cbb752spring2016.github.io/